eficode-academy/istio-katas/07-istio-metrics-tour.md

               prometheus.istio.io/merge-metrics: false
 ```

 So there is no change in how Prometheus will scrape POD metrics.
-It will still
+It
-use port `8000` which is handled by the sentences application container.
+will still use port `8000` which is handled by the sentences
+application container.
+Also, if we re-run the curl command from
+previously, we will still only see the `sentence_requests_total`
+metric.

 #### Task: Merge Istio and application metrics to one scrape point